Unforgiven (2008): Raw

+SmackDown

 On the September 12 episode of SmackDown, a fatal four-way match was held between Jeff Hardy, The Brian Kendrick, Shelton Benjamin, and MVP, with the stipulation that the winner would go on to face Triple H at No Mercy for the WWE Championship.
 Hardy won the match and earned a title match at No Mercy.
 At No Mercy, Triple H defeated Hardy to retain his championship.

+ECW

 On the September 16 episode of ECW, it was announced that Matt Hardy would defend the ECW Championship against Mark Henry at No Mercy.
 At No Mercy, Hardy defeated Henry to retain his championship.